 Meanwhile, the medical examiners determined Wednesday that Byrd died from being stabbed in the neck.
 The medical examiner's office officially ruled her death a homicide in the chilling case, which came to light when a resident's dog sniffed out one of the bags early Tuesday on a Bronx street.

 Byrd, a 45-year-old home health aide, was last seen alive Monday.
 Her remains were stuffed in four bags and scattered along four blocks, police said.

 The resident's dog found the first bag—a heavy-duty plastic garbage bag stuffed in a duffel bag, with the woman's bloodied leg inside—in a trash pile in the Melrose neighborhood.

 Police then found the three other bags and their macabre contents, including the victim's head, part of her torso and other limbs.

-Witnesses told police an SUV dropped the bags off Monday
+Witnesses told police an SUV dropped the bags off Monday night or early Tuesday.

 Friends described Byrd as upbeat and generous.

 "Anything you would have needed, she would have given it to you," friend Elizabeth Cruz told WCBS-TV.